+Additional groundwater quality data were available in 2016.
 Water quality of the NMMA and adjacent areas is summarized from a wide range of data sources, including:

-- California State Water Resources Control Board Division of Water Quality records of water supply system groundwater sources and environmental monitoring sites (GeoTracker GAMA database), - State Water Resources Control Board site assessments, remediation project reports, and related materials (GeoTracker database), - Other NMMA groundwater monitoring data.
+- California State Water Resources Control Board Division of Water Quality records of water supply system groundwater sources and environmental monitoring sites (GeoTracker GAMA database), - State Water Resources Control Board site assessments, remediation project reports, and related materials (GeoTracker database), - NPDES Permit Monitoring and Reporting data, and - Other NMMA groundwater monitoring data.

 Data reported in this Annual Report are derived from samples obtained using standard professional sampling protocols and analyzed at certified laboratories.
 The TG maintains these data in a digital database.
-In the NMMA, historical data from approximately 200 wells can be used to map groundwater quality conditions in both the shallow and deep aquifers.
+In the NMMA, historical data from approximately 200 wells can be used to map groundwater quality conditions.
 In some cases, water quality records consist of only one or two sampling events from a well, and only a few water quality parameters, such as total dissolved solids or chloride.
-In other cases, such as wells within potable water systems, regular groundwater quality testing for a wide range of constituents is conducted.
+In other cases, such as wells within potable water systems or for environmental testing, regular groundwater quality testing for a wide range of constituents is conducted.

 Groundwater quality in wells near the ocean is of considerable importance because this is the most likely area where intrusion of seawater would first be detected.
-The southern coastal monitoring wells are monitored under agreement with San Luis Obispo County and are scheduled to provide quarterly water quality sampling of general mineral and physical water quality constituents subject to access constraints for the protection of endangered species (Figure 3-3).
+The southern coastal nested wells site is monitored under agreement with San Luis Obispo County and provides quarterly water quality sampling of general mineral and physical water quality constituents, subject to access constraints for the protection of endangered species (Figure 3-3).
 In addition to monitoring this coastal site for water quality, the TG has assessed the cost of updating coastal monitoring near the former nested well site 13K2-K6 adjacent to Oso Flaco Lake and recommends replacement of these wells.